pylint-dev/pylint/doc/whatsnew/2/2.14/full.rst

 ----------------------------
 Release date: TBA

+* Don't crash if ``lint.run._query_cpu()`` is run within a Kubernetes Pod, that has only a fraction of a cpu core assigned.
+Just go with one process then.

+  Closes #6902

 * Fixed a false positive in ``consider-using-f-string`` if the left side of a ``%`` is not a string.

   Closes #6689